Worst fishes not safe to eat ? | Seafood simplified - Explore the flavors of the ocean with this simple guide and quick health tips

 Search This Blog

-Fishes to avoid - Which are harmful and worst fishes not safe to eat ?
+Worst fishes not safe to eat ?

 We are supposed to eat fish twice a week.
 Most fish are safe and are good food choices for us as they are a lean, healthy source of protein and brain healthy omega-3 fats.
 But, we need to be cautious about eating some other types of fish too often which carry higher levels of mercury and PCBs.
 Some fish have also been so overfished that they are on the brink of collapse effecting the eco system.
 A number of major food retailers have established seafood sustainability policies to reassure customers that they are stocking sustainable seafood.
 These fish advisories should be taken seriously especially for vulnerable population such as pregnant women, young children, breastfeeding women and older people as these chemicals can harm our immune system, reproductive system, brain functions or increase our risk of cancer.